 (And clients are welcome to bring their babies in with them, breastfeeding allowed in the sessions.)

 Liz Byrne, an Alabama LPC and Idaho State LCPC-S, is a seasoned adult, adolescent, and family specialist.
 As a licensed clinical professional counselor with almost 40 years experience working with adolescents, adults, and families, Liz has settled in the Huntsville Alabama area.

-Since returning to Huntsville 5 years ago, Liz has been seeing clients by appointment only three days a week (Tue, Wed., Thurs.), and every other Saturday in her office.
+Since returning to Huntsville 8 years ago, Liz has been seeing clients by appointment only three days a week (Tue, Wed., Thurs.), and every other Saturday in her office.
 Liz is currently taking new patients only if they have Blue Cross/Blue Shield and are in high school on up.
 Appointments start at 10 and run through 7 pm.
 Emergency appointments can be made other days and times.
 If you have been a patient in the past or currently and not on BCBS, Liz will continue to see you and your referrals, only.

 Liz specializes in mood disorders, adjustment disorders, and generally anything that causes the quality of your life to be disrupted.
 Liz loves working with families in transition, families suffering from a loss, those with family members on the spectrum, in transition with gender issues, and men and women who generally are unhappy with their lives, their careers, their marriages, and need to get back on track.

 Liz practices Solution Focused Brief Therapy and Cognitive Behavioral Therapy.